msouppe/CMPE257_Mobile_Networks/paper/paper.md

 approach to implement different stages of execution.
-The Popper Convention creates self-contained experiments that do not rely on libraries and dependencies other than what is already inside the Popper-compliant or “popperized” experiment.
+The Popper Convention creates self-contained experiments that do not rely on libraries and dependencies other than what is already inside the Popper-compliant or "Popperized" experiment.
 To achieve reproducibility, Popper uses pipelines containing shell scripts that execute the original experiment.
 An example of set of steps that an experimenter can follow to help achieve reproducibility are the
 following:

- 1. Experimental design and pipeline definition.
+ 1. Experimental design and workflow definition.
- 2. Selecting Software selection.
+ 2. Selection of tools (including hardware) for the study.
- 3. Creating of environment using Docker.
+ 3. Packaging of software environment using portability tools such as Virtualenv, Docker, Vagrant, etc.
- 4. Writing experiment scripts and parameter sweeps.
+ 4. Creation of experiment scripts and parameter sweeps.
- 5. Writing analysis using python tools.
+ 5. Creation of analysis scripts using data analysis tools such as Pandas or R.

 The Popper pipeline consists of five stages: setup, run, post-run, validate, and teardown.
 In the setup stage, a user would usually download all the necessary files to run the project.
 These files are, for example, data files, libraries, and other dependencies.
 The run stage executes the script that is used to run the original experiment.
 The post-run stage is where a user would display the results obtained in the run stage.
 This stage could be used to open a log file that shows the results of the experiment or run a script that graphs and displays the results.
 Figure 1 shows the skeleton workflow for a Popper experiment using the “popper workflow” command.
 We note that each experiment may vary and that not all stages are needed for every experiment.

 ![Automation workflow for an experiment.](figures/workflow_copy.png){#fig:workflow}

 In our case, for example, the simulation experiments we reproduced were made to run in a virtual environment called Instant Contiki.
-For this reason, we needed a Popper pipeline that could run an entire operating system.
+For this reason, we needed a Popper pipeline that could run a Linux operating system.
 To achieve this, we used Docker, a DevOps tool that packages applications and environments into containers.
 Docker allowed us to create an image of the Contiki operating system that contained all the libraries and dependencies needed to run it as just one package inside our pipeline.
 This feature of Popper that allows the use of DevOps tools makes it an advantageous convention, which we will demonstrate in the sections that follow.

 # Network Simulation Experiments {#sec:network}